MrMicrowaveOven/AlgorithmsCurriculum/self-presentation/cover_letter.md

 **Opening**

 Start off strong with a "I am a web developer with experience in X, Y and Z".
 Do not open with "I would like to apply to the Ruby developer position listed on your website".
 That's boring.
-After that, have a sentence that says that you're looking for a job, something like "I'm looking to join a team where I can help build interesting projects and continue to grow as a developer."
-The point of this sentence is to say you're looking for a job, willing to learn, and as a segway into the next part.
-Close this paragraph with the company blurb.
+After that, you may include a sentence that says that you're looking for a job, something like "I'm looking to join a team where I can help build interesting projects and continue to grow as a developer."
+See the [example cover letters][cover letters]to see some different formats that have worked for others.

 **Company-specific Blurb**